Zanele Muholi and David Goldblatt - From South Africa

 Zanele Muholi meshes their work in photography, video, and installation with human rights activism to create visibility for the Black lesbian, transgender and gender non-conforming communities of South Africa and beyond.
 For over twenty years, Muholi has been making photographs that document and celebrate the lives of Black, lesbian, gay, trans, queer and intersex communities.

 Born 1972 (South Africa), Zanele Muholi lives and works in Johannesburg.
-She grew up in a Durban township.
-After settling in Johannesburg at the age of 19, she studied graphic design and in 2001 enrolled at the Market Photo Workshop, the school founded by David Goldblatt.
+They grew up in a Durban township.
+After settling in Johannesburg at the age of 19, they studied graphic design and in 2001 enrolled at the Market Photo Workshop, the school founded by David Goldblatt.

-Following her first exhibition in 2004 at the Johannesburg Art Gallery, she worked for the magazine Behind the Mask and cofounded the Forum for the Empowerment of Women, based in Gauteng.
-Muholi defines herself as a “visual activist”.
-Her work seeks to shine a light on a marginalised lesbian community, which is often a victim of aggression, notably in the form of punitive rape.
-Her work goes far beyond social documentary to tackle questions of identity head-on.
-Her series Faces and Phases Follow Up – begun in 2006 and comprising 300 portraits – best represents her approach.
-Each model was photographed at different stages of her life.
-“I'm trying to establish a relationship based on the mutual understanding of what it means to be a black lesbian woman today,” she explains.
+Following their first exhibition in 2004 at the Johannesburg Art Gallery, the artist worked for the magazine Behind the Mask and cofounded the Forum for the Empowerment of Women, based in Gauteng.
+Muholi defines themself as a “visual activist”.
+Their work seeks to shine a light on a marginalised lesbian community, which is often a victim of aggression.
+Works goes far beyond social documentary to tackle questions of identity head-on.
+The series Faces and Phases Follow Up – begun in 2006 and comprising 300 portraits – best represents the artist's approach.
+Each model was photographed at different stages of their life.
+“I'm trying to establish a relationship based on the mutual understanding of what it means to be a black lesbian woman today,” the artist explains.

 Born into a Jewish family who had settled in South Africa in 1893, David Goldblatt became interested in photography at the age of 17.
 In 1948, he began exploring photography while enrolled in business studies.